Deportation of Kilmar Abrego Garcia: Government updates and claims

 In the administration's April 12 update, State Department official Michael Kozak cited "official reporting from our Embassy in San Salvador" stating that Abrego Garcia is alive and "currently being held in the Terrorism Confinement Center in El Salvador ...
 He is detained pursuant to the sovereign, domestic authority of El Salvador."
 However, in a memo detailing the transfer, El Salvador implied the United States retained decision-making power.
 El Salvador later said that the Trump administration maintains control of the men sent to CECOT.
 The Trump administration's April 12 update did not provide information on past and future steps to "facilitate" Abrego Garcia's return.

 The Trump administration, via ICE official Evan Katz, told the court on April 13 that it had "no updates" for Xinis.
 While Katz acknowledged that Abrego Garcia "should not have been removed to El Salvador", Katz also wrote that Abrego Garcia "is no longer eligible for withholding of removal [to El Salvador] because of his membership in MS-13 which is now a designated foreign terrorist organization".
 Xinis had previously ruled that there was no evidence that Abrego Garcia was part of a gang.

-Separately, the Trump administration told the district court on April 13 that it interpreted the order to "facilitate" Abrego Garcia's return only as an order to "remove any domestic obstacles" in the US to Abrego Garcia's return, so there was no requirement to more actively seek Abrego Garcia's release.
+Separately, the Trump administration told the district court on April 13 that it interpreted the order to "facilitate" Abrego Garcia's return only as an order to "remove any domestic obstacles" in the U.S. to Abrego Garcia's return, so there was no requirement to more actively seek Abrego Garcia's release.
 The Trump administration further declared that the federal judiciary had "no authority to direct" the Trump administration "to conduct foreign relations in a particular way, or engage with a foreign sovereign in a given manner".

 The Trump administration objected to providing more information about efforts to return Abrego Garcia, stating that "discovery could interfere with ongoing diplomatic discussions" with El Salvador.
 As for information on the Trump administration's deal with El Salvador to imprison deported immigrants, the administration argued against revealing that information due to it being classified, potentially a state secret, or under attorney-client privilege.

 In the April 14 update, DHS lawyer Joseph Mazzara told the court that his department "does not have authority to forcibly extract an alien from the domestic custody of a foreign sovereign nation."
 In the April 15 update, Mazzara relayed that the Department of Homeland Security is "prepared to facilitate Abrego Garcia's presence in the United States ... if he presents at a port of entry", and appended a transcript of an April 14 White House meeting between Trump and Bukele.
 The next day, Mazzara stated that there were "no further updates" regarding the situation.